ruisen2000/ENSC-351-Project/README.md

 Bradley Dairymaple
 Alastair Scott

-Implements a VGA and UART driver that is used to create a graphical preformance monitor that runs on an embedded linux (petalinux) system.
+Implements a VGA and UART driver that is used to create a graphical performance monitor that runs on an embedded linux (petalinux) system.

 The timer driver will use the clock in the Zedboard to keep track of time, and send an asynchronous notification to the user level program every set interval, which will trigger the user level interrupt service routine that updates the display.